graphic links to Magforum.com home page

 Permanent profile

-• Paddles monthly founded in 2002 for adventurous kayakers and canoeists
+• Paddles (closed) monthly founded in 2002 for adventurous kayakers and canoeists

-Special interest publisher launched Mountain Biking UK : and What Mountain Bike; bought road racing title Pro Cycling from Highbury in 2005.
-Future's US arm also has an action sports division with consumer and trade titles, such as Snowboarding.
+Special interest publisher launched Mountain Biking UK and What Mountain Bike; bought road racing title Pro Cycling from Highbury in 2005.
+All titles accessed through biking portal, Bikeradar.com.
+US arm also has an action sports division with consumer and online trade titles, such as Snowboard.

 Future profile